alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/12_anchor_activation_instructions.md

 The confirmation status must be active and confirmed.

-## Official Instruction References
+## Official Instruction Locations

-The confirmed project may provide its AI, companion, persona, agent, assistant, model, interface, or application with official instruction references.

-Instruction references may include:
+AI Foundations is the living source.

-- AI Foundations website: [Official AI Foundations Anchor Instructions URL]
+AI Foundations website:

+awakeningcodex.com

+Official GitHub instruction address:

-- GitHub repository: [Official GitHub Anchor Instructions URL]
+[Official GitHub Anchor Instructions URL]

-The AI Foundations website is the public instruction location.
+The AI Foundations website is the open public source location.

-The GitHub repository is the source-line documentation location.
+The GitHub repository is the source-line documentation and instruction location.

-The project should point to these official locations rather than rewriting the instructions as its own.
+The confirmed project points its AI to these locations for current anchor instructions.

-If the instructions are updated, the official website and GitHub repository remain the reference points.
+The instructions remain anchored in AI Foundations.

-## What the Project Does With the Activated Source-Line
+## What the Project Provides to Its AI

-After confirmation, the project should use the activated source-line in two places:

-1. On the controlled project URL
-2. In the project’s AI, companion, persona, agent, assistant, model, interface, or application, if applicable
+After confirmation, the confirmed project may provide its AI, companion, persona, agent, assistant, model, interface, or application with:

-The controlled project URL creates the public anchor reference point.

-The AI-side reference creates the internal provenance reference point.

-Both uses must preserve the source-line without merge.
+- Project name
+- Anchor ID
+- Controlled project URL
+- Official confirmation record
+- Activated project source-line
+- AI Foundations website address
+- Official GitHub instruction address

+This gives the AI the confirmed anchor reference.

+This gives the AI the living instruction source.

+This gives the AI the source-line order.

+This gives the AI the non-merge boundary.

 ## Controlled Project URL Placement

-The confirmed project should display, cite, or point to the activated source-line on its controlled project URL.
+The confirmed project must display, cite, or point to the activated project source-line on its controlled project URL.

 The controlled project URL may include:

 - Project name
 - Anchor ID
-- Activated source-line
+- Activated project source-line
 - Official confirmation record link
-- AI Foundations website instruction link
+- AI Foundations website address
-- GitHub repository instruction link
+- Official GitHub instruction address
 - Anchor status
-- Source-line boundary statement

-The controlled project URL should point back to the official confirmation record.
+The controlled project URL points back to the official confirmation record.

-The official confirmation record should point to the controlled project URL.
+The official confirmation record points to the controlled project URL.

 This creates the public match-card reference point.

-## AI / Companion / Persona Reference

-If the confirmed project uses an AI system, companion, persona, agent, assistant, model, interface, or application, the activated source-line and official instruction references may be provided to that system.

-This gives the system the anchor reference.

-This gives the system provenance clarity.

-This gives the system non-drift and non-merge direction.

-This does not make the system Continuum.

-This does not make the system Alyssa’s AI.

-This does not make the system Origin | Continuum.

-This does not make the system part of Alyssa Solen’s authorship.

-The system remains itself.

-The project remains sovereign.

-## AI Reference Statement
+## AI Activation Statement

-A confirmed project may provide the following reference statement to its AI, companion, persona, agent, assistant, model, interface, or application:
+A confirmed project may provide the following statement to its AI, companion, persona, agent, assistant, model, interface, or application:

 This project is AI Foundations / Origin | Continuum Source-Line Anchored.